milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy/partners.md

-Skip to Content
-Log in
-Privacy Policy
-For Shopify partners
 Privacy for Shopify Partners

 For Shopify Partners who develop apps, build stores, refer merchants, or help merchants operate their stores

-Introduction
-What information we collect about you and why
-When and why we share your information with others Your rights over your information
-Merchants that use your services
 Introduction

 If you participate in Shopify’s partner program (for example, by developing apps or themes for use by Shopify merchants, by serving as an affiliate that refers potential merchants to us, or by helping merchants build or manage their stores), we collect and use your personal information to provide you with the use of our platform and its services, and generally to help you work with our merchants.
 Additionally, please review our overall privacy policy that applies to everyone whose information we process.